scottish-pl-institute/splv/README.md

 * Provide essential postgraduate training in theoretical underpinnings of computer science and in programming languages

+# Code of Conduct

+From 2024 onward,
+all SPLV events and activities operate under the [following Code of Conduct](CODE-OF-CONDUCT).

 # Current and Previous Summer Schools:

 ## Current Edition